 “We believe a great theatre experience inspires, entertains, transforms and nourishes the human spirit.”

-Circa Theatre welcomes submissions from established professional theatre directors for the 2016 Circa Theatre programme.
-Plays will be considered for either Circa One (226 seats) or Circa Two (100 seats).
+Circa Theatre welcomes submissions from professional theatre practitioners and companies for the Circa Theatre programme.

-If the Council is interested in your proposal they may invite you to pitch at a Pitch Presentation Day.
-This year the pitch day is scheduled to take place at Circa Theatre on Saturday 6th of June.
+If the Council are interested in your project, they may invite you to pitch; this year’s Pitch Presentation Day will take place at Circa on Saturday 17 June 2017.

 - Circa accepts proposals from professional theatre practitioners and companies

 - Please make sure to indicate if the project is for Circa One OR Circa Two

-- If slots in the programme are still vacant after the first Pitch Presentation Day, Circa Council may decide to hold a second day
+- Circa Council may decide to hold a second pitch day if necessary

 - Circa Council may approach directors outside of the pitching process

-One of Circa Theatre’s main aims is to offer ongoing professional opportunities for professional theatre practitioners.
+One of Circa Theatre’s main aims is to offer ongoing professional opportunities for theatre practitioners working in Wellington.
 Most productions at Circa Theatre are produced as a Single Venture Partnership (SVP), with the theatre practitioners involved in the production signing up to share the risk and rewards for their show.
-Each SVP is formed at the start of the rehearsal process and an agreement is made between the participating theatre practitioners as to how the profits will be split.
+The SVP is formed at the start of the rehearsal process and an agreement is made between the participating theatre practitioners as to how the profits will be split.
 At the end of the run and after booking fees and GST have been accounted for, 70% of the box office take for each show is directed back to the corresponding SVP.
 Out of this the SVP pays for their production costs and share the balance based on the pre-agreed split.
-30% then goes to Circa to cover royalty payments (10%) and other administrative costs (building costs, front of house, admin and marketing).
+30% then goes to Circa to cover royalty payments (10%) and administrative costs (building costs, front of house, admin and marketing).
 If there are no royalty payments to be made, the split is 80-20.

-If agreed, Circa will support the production by covering specific payments during rehearsals and production.
-The pay out to the SVP is made at the end of the run once all bills are accounted for.
+If agreed, Circa will support the production by covering production costs during rehearsals and production.
+The pay out is made at the end of the run once all bills are accounted for.
 Some funding may be available from the Theatre Artists Charitable Trust for funding support during the rehearsal period for the artists involved.
 If required, this should be indicated on the initial submission.
 Priority is given to new productions however, some funding may be available to support shows being re-mounted.